david-pohl/timothy-llm-shop-assistant/README.md

 # Timothy - Your Shopping Assistant

+Author: David Pohl, 2024, Institute of Science Tokyo

+Notes:
+- `/chat/completions` is usable as required
+- Scraping is slow, so limited to the first 50 pages
+- Scalability can be achieved easily since architecture is split into parallelizable chunks of work

 ## Setup
 1. In the folder 'shop-assistant', run `docker load -i shop/intern-hw-simple-website-docker-image.tar`.
 2. In shop.env file, add the Image ID as `SHOP_IMG=*` provided by Docker after loading.